Updated July 19, 2023

 It’s a message broker; it accepts and sends messages.
-It is just similar to post office where mails are received, stored and transmitted to the recipient in the same way RabbitMQ accepts, stores and forwards binary data blobs (messages).
+It is just similar to the post office where mails are received, stored and transmitted to the recipient in the same way RabbitMQ accepts, stores and forwards binary data blobs (messages).

 Components of RabbitMQ

 Figure 1 demonstrates basic message consumption with the following components, as discussed below.

-Producer: The producer sends a message to the queue but never uses queue directly instead it uses exchange.
-Publishing a message means that the producer sends a message to exchange and exchange forwards the message to the queue.
+- Producer: The producer sends a message to the queue but never uses the queue directly; instead, it uses exchange.
+Publishing a message means that the producer sends a message to exchange and exchange the message forwards to the queue.

 - Exchange: An exchange is responsible for routing the messages with links and routing keys to various queues.
 A binding is a connection or link between an exchange and a queue.